openedx/open-edx-proposals/oeps/oep-0050-hooks-extension-framework.rst

 preferably be given an optional hook where the same context information or code execution path can be accessed.

-The mechanism by which a trigger is connected to an action will be a configurable python wrapper also contained in the platform core and by design must consider that:
+The mechanism by which a trigger is connected to an action/filter will be a configurable python wrapper also contained in the platform core and by design must consider that:

 * Most actions will be implemented in plugins.
-* The order of execution for multiple actions listening on a trigger must be respected, and the results of previously executed actions should be made available to the current action.
+* The order of execution for multiple actions/filters listening on a trigger must be respected, and the results of previously executed filters/actions should be made available to the current filter/action.
 * Actions should be easy to execute in an asynchronous way.
+* The results of executing actions or filters in an asynchronous way will be ignored by the calling process.
+The will not modify the flow of the application

 The wrapper should present functions to register the trigger call, to call the configured actions as a pipeline, and to defer calling the functions as async